 - Dip your favorite egg rolls or spring rolls in it.

-If you want to make the sauce ahead of time, or multiply the recipe for several stir fry meals, you can refrigerate it in an airtight container for a couple of weeks.
+If you want to make this stir fry sauce ahead of time, or multiply the recipe for several meals, you can refrigerate it in an airtight container for a couple of weeks.